| June

 I’m thinking of putting on another shirt inside the trailer,

 something I’ve done maybe twice on the entire trip.
+There is a square dance festival going on at

 the nearby resort, so I’ve been treated to the sight of several